-The Designated Safeguarding Lead should:
+The Designated Safeguarding Lead will:

-- ensure the school or college's child protection policies are known, understood and used appropriately; - ensure the school or college's safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this;
+- ensure the school or college's child protection policies are known, understood and used - appropriately; - ensure the school or college's safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this; - take the lead responsibility (along with DHT/OM) for safeguarding and online safety, which could include overseeing and acting on: filtering and monitoring reports. concerns. checks to filtering and monitoring systems concerns. safeguarding concerns. checks to filtering and monitoring systems